grofers/web-central-logging/README.md

 });
 ```

-Logster will send the buffered logs in a POST request to the backend.
+WebCLS will send the buffered logs in a POST request to the backend.

 check [server](#server) config for more details.

 ### ActionLogger

-`actionLogger(logger [,actionFilter, stateFilter, level])` is a redux middleware that adds redux actions in the logster's buffer as `info` level logs.
+`actionLogger(logger [,actionFilter, stateFilter, level])` is a redux middleware that adds redux actions into the WebCLS's buffer as `info` level logs.

 **actionFilters** and **stateFilters** can be applied to filter out what is logged. [see more](#filters)

 ### CrashReporter

-`crashReporter(logger [,stateFilter, level])` is a redux middleware which reports any crash, uncaught errors, uncaught promises to logster
+`crashReporter(logger [,stateFilter, level])` is a redux middleware which reports any crash, uncaught errors, uncaught promises to WebCLS
 as `error` level logs.

-## Logster
+## WebCLS

-### `Logster(config)`
+### `WebCLS(config)`

 | Property | Required | Type | Default | Description |
 |----------|----------|------|---------|-------------|